ROTOR: Post-war situation

-Thinking changed dramatically in 1949 with the Soviet test of their first atom bomb.
+New urgency

+The Berlin Blockade of July 1948 led to concerns about the next war's estimated time-frame.
+A White Paper on the state of the network was completed in March 1949.
+This found that the stations were in a terrible state, with many of them suffering weather damage and a number of them having been broken into and vandalized.
+A complete defense would also require 1152 fighters and 265 AA regiments, of which only 352 fighters and 75 regiments were actually available.
+All of this was given extreme urgency with the 29 August 1949 test of the first Soviet atomic bomb.
+That month, a new directive stated RAF Fighter Command's mission was the defense of Great Britain.

 It was known that the Soviets had made exact copies of the B-29 Superfortress as the Tupolev Tu-4, and these aircraft had the performance needed to reach the UK with a nuclear payload.
-Studying the problem, the 1949 Cherry Report suggested that the 170 existing Royal Air Force radar stations be reduced to 66 sites and the electronics extensively upgraded.

-Most of the new network would be made up of 28 rebuilt Chain Home systems, while the rest were taken from the existing selection of Chain Home Low, Chain Home Extra Low and the various Ground-controlled interception (GCI) radars that had formerly served special purposes.
-This was, in part, a stop-gap measure anticipating the availability of the dramatically improved radar known as the Microwave Early Warning, which was expected in the 1957 time-frame.
+These were fast, but not fast enough to escape the existing radars if they were upgraded as the Cherry Report suggested.
+Most of the new network would be made up of 28 rebuilt Chain Home systems, while the rest were taken from the existing selection of Chain Home Low, Chain Home Extra Low and the various Ground-controlled interception (GCI) radars.
+This was, in part, a stop-gap measure anticipating the availability of the dramatically improved radar, which was now known as the Microwave Early Warning (MEW), which was expected in the 1957 time-frame.
 Interception guidance would still be handled by existing systems in either case.

 All of the radars were to be improved in terms of siting, with the addition of hardened control bunkers to protect the operators from a conventional attack.
-On the east coast, where a Soviet attack would be most likely, the bunkers were underground in the 'R' series (R1, R2, R3 and R4 etc.), while those on the western side of the UK were generally semi-sunken hardened structures ('R6') or above ground 'Secco' type huts (Hartland Point etc.).
+On the east coast, where a Soviet attack would be most likely, the bunkers were underground in the 'R' series (R1, R2, R3 and R4 etc.), while those on the western side of the UK were generally semi-sunken hardened structures ('R6') or above ground Uni-Seco type huts (Hartland Point etc.).
 The R-series bunkers themselves were otherwise similar, featuring 10 ft concrete walls with all equipment, operations generators and air conditioning located inside.

-Additionally, ROTOR re-arranged the existing RAF Fighter Command structure into six "Sector Operational Commands" (SOC) with their own command bunkers (three level 'R4' protected accommodation).
+Additionally, ROTOR re-arranged the existing RAF Fighter Command structure into six Sector Operational Commands (SOC) with their own command bunkers (three level R4 protected accommodation).
 Only four of these were built.
-Additional "Anti-Aircraft Operations Rooms" were built to coordinate the British Army's AA defences in the same overall system.
+Additional Anti-Aircraft Operations Rooms were built to coordinate the British Army's AA defences in the same overall system.
 The entire network of bunkers, radars, fighter control and command centres used up 350,000 tons of concrete, 20,000 tons of steel and thousands of miles of telephone and telex connections.

 The work was mainly carried out by the Marconi Wireless and Telegraph Company in several phases, called ROTOR 1, ROTOR 2 and ROTOR 3.